dmrlobo2002/Schedule-a-Doc/Sprint3.md

 7. Check if the 'SIGN UP' button exists on the page using `cy.findAllByText('SIGN UP').should('exist')`.
 8. Click on the 'SIGN UP' button using `cy.findAllByText('SIGN UP').click()`.

+### Test Case 3 - Patient dashboard Works
+This test case verifies that usee can navigate to the patient dashboard and the web application is functioning correctly.
+Here are the steps involved:
+1.Visit the dashboard page of the web application using `cy.visit('http://localhost:3000/Dashboard')`.
+2. Check if the 'Patient Dashboard' button exists on the page using`cy.findAllByText('Patient Dashboard').should('exist')`.
+3. Click the 'Patient Dashboard' button `cy.findAllByText('Patient Dashboard').click()`.
+4. Check if the 'Reports' button exists on the page using `cy.findAllByText('Reports').should('exist')`.
+5. Check if the 'Schedule Appointment' button exists on the page using `cy.findAllByText('Schedule Appointment').should('exist')`.
+6. Check if the 'Profile' button exists on the page using `cy.findAllByText('Profile').should('exist')`.
+7. Check if the 'Calendar' button exists on the page using `cy.findAllByText('Calendar').should('exist')`.
+8. Check if the 'Logout' button exists on the page using `cy.findAllByText('Logout').should('exist')`.
+9.Click on the 'Logout' button, should return back to homepage `cy.findAllByText('Logout').click()`.

+### Test Case 4 - Doctor dashboard Works
+This test case verifies that usee can navigate to the doctor dashboard and the web application is functioning correctly.
+Here are the steps involved:
+1.Visit the dashboard page of the web application using `cy.visit('http://localhost:3000/Dashboard')`.
+2. Check if the 'Doctor Dashboard' button exists on the page using `cy.findAllByText('Doctor Dashboard').should('exist')`.
+3. Click the 'Doctort Dashboard' button  `cy.findAllByText('Doctor Dashboard').click()`.
+4. Check if the 'Patients' button exists on the page using `cy.findAllByText('Patients').should('exist')`.
+5. Check if the 'Patient Records' button exists on the page using `cy.findAllByText('Patient Records').should('exist')`.
+6. Check if the 'Appointement Requests' button exists on the page using `cy.findAllByText('Appointment Requests').should('exist')`.
+7. Check if the 'Profile' button exists on the page using `cy.findAllByText('Profile').should('exist')`.
+8. Check if the 'Daily Tasks' button exists on the page using `cy.findAllByText('Daily Tasks').should('exist')`.
+9. Check if the 'Calendar' button exists on the page using `cy.findAllByText('Calendar').should('exist')`.
+10. Check if the 'Logout' button exists on the page using `cy.findAllByText('Logout').should('exist')`.
+11.Click on the 'Logout' button, should return back to homepage `cy.findAllByText('Logout').click()`.

+### Test Case 5 - Forgot Password Works
+This test case verifies that the forgot password page of the web application is functioning correctly.
+Here are the steps involved:
+1. Visit the home page of the web application using `cy.visit('http://localhost:3000')`.
+2. Check if the 'Login' button exists on the page using `cy.findAllByText('Login').should('exist')`.
+3. Click on the 'Login' button using `cy.findAllByText('Login').click()`.
+4. Check if the 'Forgot Password' button exists on the page using  `cy.findAllByText('Forgot Password?').should('exist')`.
+5. Click on the 'Forgot Password' button using  `cy.findAllByText('Forgot Password?').click()`.
+6. Type in a valid email address into the email input field using  `cy.findByPlaceholderText('Email').type('introtosoftware@ufl.edu').should('be.visible')`.
+7. Click on the 'CONTINUE' button using  `cy.findAllByText('CONTINUE').click()`.
+8. Type in a valid verification code into the verfication code input field using  `cy.findByPlaceholderText('Verification Code').type('1234').should('be.visible')`.
+9. Click on the 'CONTINUE' button using  `cy.findAllByText('CONTINUE').click()`.
+10. Type in a new password into the new password input field using  `cy.findByPlaceholderText('New Password').type('hello').should('be.visible')`.
+11. Retype the same password into the confirm password input field using  `cy.findByPlaceholderText('Confirm Password').type('hello').should('be.visible')`.
+12. Click on the 'CONTINUE' button and be redirected to login page using `cy.findAllByText('CONTINUE').click()`.

 ## Backend Unit Tests

 We created a unit test case for the backend of the web application.
 Here are the details: